 We’re not suggesting that strategic planning is an easy process.
 It requires a strong commitment from your executive level and governing board plus the allocation of resources such as staff time, hiring a professional facilitator, technology, meeting expenses, and a facility with adequate space.

 A Couple of Important Keys

 Timing is important.
-The end of the year or the beginning of a new one are great times to take a forward look.
+The end of the year or the beginning of a new one is great times to take a forward look.
 Now is the time.
-However, if you’re in a crises mode, strategic planning is not appropriate.
+However, if you’re in a crisis’s mode, strategic planning is not appropriate.
 Take care of the crises first then consider creating a plan for the future.

 It is important to know who makes the decisions at each stage of the process and when you need to build consensus.
 Making sure you’ve included all stakeholders will help you create a plan that has wide support.

-People have a tendency to shy away from a long-term planning process because the world is changing so rapidly and it’s difficult to know what’s coming down the pike.
+People tend to shy away from a long-term planning process because the world is changing so rapidly and it’s difficult to know what’s coming down the pike.
 A good plan will include a few contingencies and a back-up plan if the original goals get thwarted.

 The End Product

 The final plan will include specific goals and objectives, and clearly defined action steps that identify who is responsible for each action item, what resources are needed, when each action item is due, and how you will monitor progress and measure success.